onebeyond/rascal/README.md

 ackOrNack(err, { strategy: 'nack', defer: 1000, requeue: true });
 ```

 The defer option is not mandatory, but without it you are likely retry your message thousands of times a second.
-Even then requeueing is a inadequate strategy for error handling, since the message will be rolled back to the front of the queue and there is no simple way to detect how many times the message has been redelivered.
+Even then requeuing is an inadequate strategy for error handling, since the message will be rolled back to the front of the queue and there is no simple way to detect how many times the message has been redelivered.

 Dead lettering is a good option for invalid messages but with one major flaw - because the message cannot be modified it cannot be annotated with the error details.
 This makes it difficult to do anything useful with messages once dead lettered.